vanusy/nengo/docs/improving_performance.rst

 Some aspects of the model structure, apart from the pure size of the model, influence performance aspects.
-Ensembles with many neurons will take a long time to build and consume a lot memory during the process.
+Ensembles with many neurons will take a long time to build and consume a lot of memory during the process.
 Sometimes it is feasible to split such ensembles into multiple smaller ensembles (the :class:`nengo.networks.EnsembleArray` is helpful for that).
 Alternatively, using the :class:`nengo.utils.least_squares_solvers.RandomizedSVD` can at least